 An electric bike allows the rider to speed out of the potential danger of a busy intersection or get past the unaware driver in a parking lot.

 Second, electric bikes allow for greater confidence and as a result, faster improvement for the novice cyclist.

-The obese person trying their hand at cycling is a bit apprehensive, and as a result, is range-bound by their own perceived limitations.
+The obese person trying their hand at e-biking is a bit apprehensive, and as a result, is range-bound by their own perceived limitations.

 Your mind will play tricks on you.
 What if you get to the other side of town and have a bout of exercise-induced asthma or get a cramp in your leg?

 What if you simply ride too far out, or come across a hill your legs don’t want any part of?

 The weaker-minded can easily talk themselves out of these and other less-than-likely scenarios.
 By contrast, if you’re on an electric bike, there is comfort that if things get too dicey, assistance is at the ready.

 Does Load Capacity Dose It Matter?

 The load capacity of an electric bike can range anywhere between 250 – 400 pounds.
 However, some e-bikes are designed to carry heavy loads, and their weights can skew higher.